oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 ----------------------------------

 The tracer is created in a disabled state and must be explicitly enabled by calling ::${t}TracerSetEnabled.
-The implementation guaranteed that prologues and epilogues will always be executed in pairs; i.e.
+The implementation guarantees that prologues and epilogues will always be executed in pairs; i.e.

 * if the prologue was called then the epilogue is guaranteed to be called, even if another thread disabled the tracer between execution